 Our Sugar Supply Chain

-Our sugar beet supply comes from the United States.
-Our sugarcane supply mainly comes from the U.S., Mexico, Belize and Brazil.
-We source sugar from other countries as well, such as India, China and Malaysia.
-The sugar sources can vary, but typically comes from 15-20 direct suppliers.
+Our sugarcane supply is mainly sourced from the U.S., Mexico and Brazil.
+We source sugarcane from other countries as well, such as Belize and India.
+Our sugar beet supply comes entirely from the United States.
+We typically source sugarcane and sugar beet from 15-20 direct suppliers.

 Our Approach to Responsibly Sourced Sugar